rudidude86/gura-lang.github.io/documents/File-Operation.md

 ### {{ page.chapter }}.3.3.
 Stream Instance for Standard Input/Output

-There are three `stream` instances that are assigned to variables in `sys` module.
+There are three `stream` instances that access standard input and output, which are assigned to variables in `sys` module.

 * `sys.stdin` &hellip; Standard input that retrieves data from key board.
-* `sys.stdout` &hellip; Standard output that outputs texts to display.
+* `sys.stdout` &hellip; Standard output that outputs texts to console screen.
-* `sys.stderr` &hellip; Standard error output that outputs texts to display without interference of pipe redirection.
+* `sys.stderr` &hellip; Standard error output that outputs texts to console screen without interference of pipe redirection.

 Functions `print()`, `printf()` and `println()` output texts to the stream `sys.stdout`.
 This means that the following two codes would cause the same result.